 PLEASE NOTE: For the health and safety of your pets and ours, personal pets are NOT permitted inside the County shelter.

 CHANGE IN SERVICES AND HOURS – EFFECTIVE IMMEDIATELY: Effective today, January 14, MCACC will be reducing the services offered and hours of operation at both our Durango and East Shelter locations due to the dramatic increase in COVID-19 cases in our community that unfortunately has also impacted our staffing levels.
 For the next five days, both facilities will be open to the public for adoptions only from 1PM to 5PM daily, with the exception of Monday, January 17 which will be our standard holiday hours (adoptions only from 11AM to 3PM).
 We remain committed to the animals in our care and need to shift our limited resources to our shelter pets.
 Our Customer Service Call Center will still be available for general questions, licensing assistance, etc. during their normal business hours of 8AM to 5PM daily and are available by phone: 602-506-7387 or email: CallCenter@Maricopa.Gov.
 MCACC will reevaluate our staffing situation after five days and provide any updates to our services and hours at that time.
 We apologize for any inconvenience this may cause and appreciate your understanding and support as we continue to work through these challenging times.

 Includes spay/neuter, licensing fee, microchip, and vaccinations.

 Adoptions are currently offered seven days a week and at our West and East Shelter.
 Location and hours.

 We have suspended dog-to-dog introductions until further notice.

-*Please note: We have a limited number of pets (dogs only) at our East Shelter.
+*Please note: Our East Shelter location currently has only dogs available for adoption.
 You can search what pets are available by visiting the adoptable pets website and use the top right search function by typing in "East".
 See example below.

 Make the most of your visit - follow these steps in advance: